Full of flavor and seasonings, this easy bbq sauce recipe is a stand-out condiment that knows how to make a meal special.

 See?
 My ladle gets the last little bit out of the pot.

-Chicken, ribs, burgers, pulled pork, shredded beef, and sometimes, I just smear a little bit on some wheat bread 🙂
+Chicken, ribs, burgers, pulled pork, and shredded beef.
+Sometimes I even just smear a little bit on some wheat bread!

 - 2 teaspoons salt

 - 1 teaspoon garlic powder